NASA-AMMOS/BSL/docs/api/04-examples-and-mocks.md

 subcontract 1700763.
 -->

-This page discusses example Policy Providers (PPs), Security Contexts (SCs), and a mock BPA used for testing the BSL proper.
+This page discusses examples of Policy Providers (PPs), Security Contexts (SCs), and a mock BPA used for testing the BSL proper.
 The BSL proper is associated with the @ref frontend and @ref backend_dyn groups.

 # Example Policy Providers {#example-pps}